Skip to main contentScroll Top

 How to visit Sukhothai Historical Park

-Even if everything remains quite condensed, it would be a bit long to visit everything on foot. (even though I've seen some done in the central part).
+Even though everything is quite compact, it would take a while to visit everything on foot (although I have seen people do it in the central part).
 The ideal way is by bike.

-Arriving at the main entrance, located at the end of the road arriving via the East entrance, you will see several opposite bicycle rental companies.
-So you will be spoiled for choice.
+Arriving at the main entrance, located at the end of the road arriving via the East entrance, you will see several opposite bicycle rental companiesYou will therefore be spoiled for choice.

 count 30 Bahts for a day's bike rental.